Habitat fragmentation: Habitat and biodiversity loss

 One of the major ways that habitat fragmentation affects biodiversity is by reducing the amount of suitable habitat available for organisms.
 Habitat fragmentation often involves both habitat destruction and the subdivision of previously continuous habitat.
 Plants and other sessile organisms are disproportionately affected by some types of habitat fragmentation because they cannot respond quickly to the altered spatial configuration of the habitat.
+Habitat fragmentation consistently reduces biodiversity by 13 to 75% and impairs key ecosystem functions by decreasing biomass and altering nutrient cycles.
+This underscores the severe and lasting ecological impacts of fragmentation, which could be highlighted in the sections discussing the consequences of fragmentation.

 Habitat loss, which can occur through the process of habitat fragmentation, is considered to be the greatest threat to species.
 But, the effect of the configuration of habitat patches within the landscape, independent of the effect of the amount of habitat within the landscape (referred to as fragmentation per se), has been suggested to be small.
 A review of empirical studies found that, of the 381 reported significant effect of habitat fragmentation per se on species occurrences, abundances or diversity in the scientific literature, 76% were positive whereas 24% were negative.
 Despite these results, the scientific literature tends to emphasize negative effects more than positive effects.
 Positive effects of habitat fragmentation per se imply that several small patches of habitat can have higher conservation value than a single large patch of equivalent size.
 Land sharing strategies could therefore have more positive impacts on species than land sparing strategies.
 Although the negative effects of habitat loss are generally viewed to be much larger than that of habitat fragmentation, the two events are heavily connected and observations are not usually independent of one another.

 Area is the primary determinant of the number of species in a fragment and the relative contributions of demographic and genetic processes to the risk of global population extinction depend on habitat configuration, stochastic environmental variation and species features.
 Minor fluctuations in climate, resources, or other factors that would be unremarkable and quickly corrected in large populations can be catastrophic in small, isolated populations.
 Thus fragmentation of habitat is an important cause of species extinction.
 Population dynamics of subdivided populations tend to vary asynchronously.
 In an unfragmented landscape a declining population can be "rescued" by immigration from a nearby expanding population.
 In fragmented landscapes, the distance between fragments may prevent this from happening.
 Additionally, unoccupied fragments of habitat that are separated from a source of immigrants by some barrier are less likely to be repopulated than adjoining fragments.
 Even small species such as the Columbia spotted frog are reliant on the rescue effect.
 Studies showed 25% of juveniles travel a distance over 200m compared to 4% of adults.
 Of these, 95% remain in their new locale, demonstrating that this journey is necessary for survival.